jdieramon/jdieramon.github.io/pages/posts.md

 <br>

+## Citations
+Córdoba, Jul 28, 2020.

+Using my package [h Index](https://github.com/jdieramon/hIndex) I have just estimated the citations that I will get by the end of this year : 25 more citations.
+You can also estimate how long it takes on average to get 1 citation for your most highly accessed papers.
+You can download and install it from my github repo in 3 very simple steps!

+    # Point to the file downloaded from SCOPUS
+    file <- "Downloads/CTOExport.csv"

+    # Load library
+    library(hIndexOverYears)

+    # Tidy data
+    dat <- clean(file)

+    # Make a plot with hindex over years
+    h.plot(dat, 2007, 2020, 0)

+    # Get how long it takes 1 citation per paper
+    dat <- get1cite(dat)

+    # Expected citation for the next 5 months
+    dat %>%
+      filter(avgMonth < 6) %>%
+      mutate(predicted = ceiling(5 / avgMonth))

 ## FORCE
 Córdoba, Jul 2020.
 Let me introduce to you FORCE : understanding the molecular basis of flowering time in chickpea.